Aaron-Bopp/Obsidian-notes/D&D/D&D/MOTW/Adventures/Hollow Lake.md

 *Location: Den (motivation: to harbor [[monsters]])*

 Fed by an underground spring, the lake is cold, murky, and deep.
-It’s large enough for small, single-engine watercraft, and most families have a rowboat or a canoe.
+It’s large enough for [[small]], single-engine watercraft, and most families have a rowboat or a canoe.
 A committee monitors the chemistry of the water and the health of the local wildlife, especially the fish population.

 The kappa is most active after dark, when it circles the lake looking for prey.
-If no one is in the water, it either wades ashore or lures people close enough to ambush by pretending to be a drowning child.
-Its lair is a small, submerged chamber at the end of a short tunnel exiting under a large, flat rock close to the Miklesons’ shoreline.
-Finding the monster while it’s in the lake will require a lot of preparation or substantial magic—or both.
+If no one is in the water, it either wades ashore or lures people [[close]] enough to ambush by pretending to be a drowning child.
+Its lair is a [[small]], submerged chamber at the end of a short tunnel exiting under a large, flat rock [[close]] to the Miklesons’ shoreline.
+Finding the monster while it’s in the lake will require a lot of preparation or substantial [[magic]]—or both.

 # Emiko and Peter Mikleson